srobfr/microparser/README.md

 ## FAQ

-### So you parse come code, generate xml and then parse this xml.
+### So you parse some code, generate xml and then parse this xml.
 WTF ?

 Ok, this sounds complicated.
 But :